What are they?

 b) Concealing stained fillings.

-The process that's used to bond a veneer to a tooth will create a bond with existing white filling material (dental composite) too.
+The process that's used to cement a veneer to a tooth will create a bond with existing white filling material (dental composite) too.

-Since restorations made with it tend to discolor over time, the ceramic surface of a porcelain veneer offers a more durable, long-lasting result.
+Since composite restorations tends to discolor over time, the ceramic surface of a porcelain veneer offers a more durable, long-lasting result.

 c) Making color changes for teeth.

-Porcelain veneers can be used to lighten the color of teeth.
+Porcelain laminates can be used to lighten the color of teeth.
 This includes those that have tetracycline or fluorosis staining, or have darkened in response to trauma or having had root canal treatment.

 The situation needs to be one where the teeth are structurally sound; they just need a simple color change.